borko17/sunfish.lua/README.md

 When a pawn reaches the last rank, the player can select `Q`, `R`, `B`, or `N`.
 Underpromotion is therefore supported instead of automatically promoting every pawn to a queen.

-## Update checker

-The command `u` checks for a newer version of sunfish.lua against the project's remote repository from within the Yantra Launcher Pro environment.

 ## Screenshots

 Letters mode: